North Carolina Highway 147

 North Carolina Highway 147 (NC 147) is a primary state highway in the U.S. state of North Carolina.
 The highway is an 8.1 mi freeway through Durham running roughly southeast to northwest; the entire route lies within the city limits.
 To the southeast, it connects the city to the Research Triangle Park.
 NC 147 is the northern half of the Durham Freeway, which continues south onto Interstate 885 (I-885).
 The route is the main arterial through Durham, running alongside its downtown.
-It begins at a semi-directional T interchange with I-885 southeast of downtown Durham and runs northwest-southeast before merging into I-85 northwest of downtown Durham.
+It begins at a semi-directional T interchange with I-885 southeast of downtown Durham and runs northwest–southeast before merging into I-85 northwest of downtown Durham.

 Prior to June 30, 2022, both the southern half of the Durham Freeway, along with the northernmost segment of the Triangle Expressway, were part of NC 147.
-When the East End Connector and related road improvement projects were completed, the former became part of I-885, and the later became NC 885.
+When the East End Connector and related road improvement projects were completed, the former became part of I-885, and the latter became NC 885.

 Route description

 The route's entire length is a limited access freeway, linking I-885 with Downtown Durham, U.S. Routes 15 and 501, and Interstate 85.
 It is a fairly urbanized commuter-route and suffers from peak-traffic during conventional rush hours.
 The speed limit on the freeway is 55 mi/h.

 The route forms the northern half of the Durham Freeway, and serves as the primary artery through Downtown Durham.
 The Durham Freeway portion was originally envisioned as an alignment of I-40, though the interstate was built to the south of the city center instead.
 The Durham Freeway received the NC 147 designation in 1986.
-The road follows a southeast-northwest alignment, following a depressed road cut to the south of Downtown Durham, with interchanges to several important Durham streets and arterial roads.
+The road follows a southeast–northwest alignment, following a depressed road cut to the south of Downtown Durham, with interchanges to several important Durham streets and arterial roads.
 It passes close by several major landmarks including the Durham Bulls Athletic Park (visible to the north of the roadway), the Durham Performing Arts Center, and the American Tobacco Historic District.
 Past Downtown Durham, the freeway passes through Duke University, forming the boundary between East Campus and Central Campus.

 Past Duke University, the road reaches its northern terminus in a complex interchange with the U.S. 15-501 Freeway and I-85.
 Motorists must use U.S. 15-501 for access between I-85 south and NC 147 south, or between NC 147 north and I-85 north.
 At the actual northern terminus, traffic on NC 147 north merges with I-85 south, while I-85 north traffic can enter NC 147 south using exit 172.